return42/sphkerneldoc/linux_src_doc/fs/splice_c.rst

 Description
 -----------

-@spd contains a map of pages and len/offset tuples, along with the struct pipe_buf_operations associated with these pages.
+   \ ``spd``\  contains a map of pages and len/offset tuples, along with the struct pipe_buf_operations associated with these pages.
 This function will link that data to the pipe.

 .. _`generic_file_splice_read`: